-Fermatas close to the end of each movement indicate that the soloist must improvise a cadenza.
-In his 1799 Autobiography, Dittersdorf severely criticized the long and virtuoso cadenzas, that were becoming fashionable especially with keyboard players, but also with flutists.
-Quantz tells us in his Versuch einer Anweisung die Flöte traversiere zu spielen (1752) that cadenzas should be playable in one breath and gives clear examples and instructions for improvising them.
+Fermatas near the end of each movement indicate that the soloist must improvise a cadenza.
+In his autobiography of 1799, Dittersdorf strongly criticised the long and virtuosic cadenzas that had become fashionable, especially among keyboard players, but also among flutists.
+Quantz, in his Versuch einer Anweisung die Flöte traversiere zu spielen (1752), informs us that cadenzas should be playable in one breath and gives clear examples and instructions on how to improvise them.